Home Compare TDG vs V

 TransDigm Group vs Visa: Which Stock Looks Stronger in 2026?

-Visa holds the cleaner structural position, with the lead spread across stability and growth.
+Visa holds the cleaner structural position, with profitability as the main driver and growth adding further support.
 TransDigm does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

-The clearest separation starts in stability, but growth adds another real layer to the result.
-Visa Inc. leads by 15 points on the overall comparison score.
+The clearest separation starts in profitability, but growth adds another real layer to the result.
+Visa Inc. leads by 19 points on the overall comparison score.

 Trajectory Similarity